 Introduction

-By design, a zkVM proves the correctness of a program’s execution.
+As this walkthrough describes a more advanced use case for the zkVM, we recommend reviewing both the SDK Quick Start and the simpler Stable Matching walkthrough first.
+By definition, a zkVM is designed to prove the correctness of a program’s execution.
 However, a more advanced use case arises when the program to be proven is not the code running directly in the zkVM, but is instead provided as input to the zkVM.
 In this case, the zkVM executes an interpreter as its guest program, which then reads, interprets, and runs the input program inside the zkVM.
 This effectively allows the zkVM to generate a proof for the execution of arbitrary, dynamically supplied programs.
+Consider the following guest program in whichprogram_to_be_proven

 is nested inside as input to the zkVM